Jesse Stone: Innocents Lost: Production

 Unlike the first four films in the Jesse Stone series, Jesse Stone: Innocents Lost is not based on one of Robert B. Parker's novels.
 The screenplay was written by Tom Selleck and Michael Brandman.
 This was their second collaboration on an original Jesse Stone screenplay.

+Filming locations

+The Jesse Stone series was filmed on location in Nova Scotia.
+The city of Lunenburg doubles as the town of Paradise, while Boston scenes were shot in Halifax.
+Exterior shots of Jesse's house were filmed at Stonehurst East, Nova Scotia.